TheShermanTanker/pypy/pypy/doc/windows.rst

 on your architecture, between two and three times as long.
 So head to `our downloads`_ and get the latest stable version.

-Microsoft Visual Studio is preferred as a compiler, but there are reports of success with the mingw32 port of gcc.
+Microsoft Visual Studio is the only supported compiler.

 .. _our downloads: https://www.pypy.org/download.html